Eight hundred people

-The Aragonese Castle was built between 1485 and 1489 with pentagonal plan, three cylindrical towers and a fortress with spear coats of arms (by Antonio de Mendoza and Don Pedro da Toledo) in the side that faces the sea, as well as a further coat of arms of Charles V. on the gateway.
+The Aragonese Castle was built between 1485 and 1489 with a pentagonal plan, three cylindrical towers and a fortress with spear coats of arms (by Antonio de Mendoza and Don Pedro da Toledo) in the side that faces the sea, as well as a further coat of arms of Charles V. on the gateway.

 The ruins of the Abbey of San Nicola di Casole, are located outside the center of the village with the ancient community of Basilian monks of the twelfth century, destroyed by the Turks in 1480, as the highest level cultural center of priceless manuscripts which are nowadays kept in the most influential museums worldwide.
 Finally, the messapi underground catacombs (ancient Italic population resident in Messapia, in an area corresponding to the southern Murgia and the Salento between the provinces of Lecce, Brindisi, and part of the province of Taranto) are located in the Valley of Memories.

 DOC Wine and olive oil in Otranto

 The area of Salento is recognized worldwide for its excellent production of extra virgin olive oil, thanks to the important cultivation of olive trees.
-Significant and strong character are the DOC wines such as Alezio, the Cupertino and the Salice Salentino.
+Significant and strong characters are the DOC wines such as Alezio, the Cupertino and the Salice Salentino.
 The local cuisine has a mixture of peasant and marinated tractions capable of satisfying even the most demanding palates with the preparation of succulent dishes based on meat or fish.